miayam/learn-css/005 Inheritance/README.md

 # Inheritance

 Some CSS properties inherit their value from their parent, the default styling imposed by your browser (Chrome, Firefox, Edge, Opera, etc), or the default styling imposed by your OS (Windows, Linux, MacOS, etc).
-I personally only care for `font-size`, `font-family`, `font-weight`, and `color`.
+I personally only care about `font-size`, `font-family`, `font-weight`, and `color`.
 Forget some of them if you choose so:

 * `azimuth`